koureasstavros/SQLServer2016EzApi/README.md

 **Management Studio deployment wizard may affect the Build and PackageFormatVersion in case of using a newer version of SSMS for deploying package with older TargetSQLServerVersion version.

 ## Changelog
-Major changes from SQLServer2012EzApi --> SQLServer2014EzApi
+Major changes from SQLServer2014EzApi --> SQLServer2016EzApi
-1. EzExecutables.EzDataFlow.AutoAdjustBufferSize
+1. Redising the package solution based on new methods
+2. EzPackage.MaxConcurrentExecutables

 ## Contributing